nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     supervisorctl start xroad-proxy xroad-opmonitor
     ```

-5. Stop the Security Server sidecar container version 6.25.0. and switch over to the sidecar container version 6.26.0, making sure the new Security Server sidecar container address matches the old Security Server sidecar address so that other security servers and information systems can reach the new container.
+5. Stop the Security Server sidecar container running the 6.25.0 version and switch over to the sidecar container running the 6.26.0 version, making sure the new Security Server sidecar container address matches the old Security Server sidecar address so that other security servers and information systems can reach the sidecar container running the 6.26.0 version.

 Note!
 The backup file does not include X-Road admin user account(s) or remote database credentials (stored in `/etc/xroad.properties`) so you need to take care of moving these manually.